Philippe Petit: Planning

 On the night of Tuesday, 6 August 1974, Petit and his crew had a lucky break and got a ride in a freight elevator to the 104th floor with their equipment.
 They stored it 19 steps below the roof.
 To pass the cable across the void, Petit and his crew had decided on using a bow and arrow attached to monofilament, attached to a rope.
 They had to practice this many times to perfect their technique.
 They first shot the fishing line, which was attached to larger ropes, and finally to the 450 lb steel cable.
 The team was delayed when the heavy cable sank too fast, and had to be pulled up manually for hours.
-Petit had already identified points at which to anchor two cavaletti (guy lines) to other points to stabilize the cable and keep the swaying of the wire to a minimum.
+Petit had already identified points at which to anchor two cavaletti to other points to stabilize the cable and keep the swaying of the wire to a minimum.

 Event

 Shortly after 8 am local time on 7 August, Petit stepped out on the wire and started to perform.
 He was 1350 ft above the ground.
 He performed for 45 minutes, making eight passes along the wire, during which he walked, danced, lay down on the wire, and knelt to salute watchers.
 Crowds gathered on the streets below.
 He said later that he could hear their murmuring and cheers.

 When New York Police Department and Port Authority Police Department police officers learned of his stunt, they came up to the roofs of both buildings to try to persuade him to leave the wire.
 They threatened to pluck him off by helicopter.
 Feeling that he had "trespassed long enough into these forbidden regions", and because the wire was starting to become dangerous to walk on due to rain, Petit left the wire and surrendered to the police.